Tuscany is not in a hurry.

 Via del Moro 46r

-Il Tamarino Stampe d’Arte is a throwback to another era when Florence was bursting with creativity.
+Il Tamarino Stampe d’Arte is a throwback to another era when Florence was the creative hub of Europe.
 The workshop produces a range of etchings using a technique from the 1500s.
 If you’re an art lover, this is the perfect place to find prints of Florence itself, or of something a little more fanciful, like botanicals.

 Via Maggio and Via del Giglio